-Today, the wastewater system serves 165,000 people, conveying sewage through approximately 345 miles of sewer mains, interceptors, laterals, and 31 lift stations to the EWPCF.
-In addition to the population of Everett, the EWPCF also treats a portion of the sewage from 3 neighboring sewer systems: Mukilteo Water and Wastewater District, Alderwood Water and Wastewater District, and Silver Lake Water and Sewer District.
-The system plays a vital role in protecting public health.
+In addition to the community of Everett, the EWPCF also treats a portion of the sewage from 3 neighboring sewer systems: Mukilteo Water and Wastewater District, Alderwood Water and Wastewater District, and Silver Lake Water and Sewer District.
+This system plays a vital role in protecting public health.
 It also protects rivers, lakes, and streams from pollutants and minimizes harmful impacts to the natural environment.

-The TF/SC mechanical plant discharges to a marine deep-water outfall in Port Gardner Bay shared with the City of Marysville.
-The lagoon system discharges to the Snohomish River.
-A plant expansion completed in 2015 increased the EWPCF total hydraulic capacity to 40.3 MGD.
+Our secondary treatment's mechanical system—trickling filters/solids contact (TF/SC) has a total hydraulic treatment capacity of 40.3 MGD, and discharges to a marine deep-water outfall in Port Gardner Bay that is shared with the City of Marysville.
+The pond system discharges to the Snohomish River.